Latin Kings: Markings

 The Latin King colors are black and gold.
-Gang markings consist of a five- or three-point "sacred crown", writings of LK, ALK, ALKN, ALKQN abbreviations (or the whole words), and drawings of the Lion or the King Master.
-Latin King symbolism is usually accompanied with the name and number of the Tribe, region, or city of the gang.
-The Latin Kings are members of the People Nation alliance of gangs, and are therefore opposed to the rival Folk Nation gang alliance.
+Gang markings include a five- or three-point "sacred crown", the abbreviations LK, ALK, ALKN, and ALKQN (or the full names), and drawings of the Lion or the King Master.
+Latin King symbolism is usually accompanied by the name and number of the tribe, region, or city.
+The Latin Kings are members of the People Nation alliance of gangs and are therefore opposed to the rival Folk Nation gang alliance.

-Discipline

-When any member believes that another member has violated a regulation, they begin the disciplinary process by submitting a Procedures for Violation Form.
-This form includes a variety of information about the allegation, including the violation, the statement of the accused, and members present or other witnesses.
-If the member is found to be guilty of the violation at their Crown hearing, they may be subject to a range of penalties depending on the severity of the offense: